BCPIAC works on systemic issues concerning provincial income assistance (welfare). We are currently focusing on issues impacting access to welfare.

 Simplifying the application for income assistance and disability assistance

-West Coast LEAF, a BC organization dedicated to promoting women’s equality through the law, along with a long list of endorsing BC organizations, have called on the BC government and the official opposition to step up for Women's equality and "commit to implementing – fully and without delay – the UN’s ...
+Campaign calls on BC government and official opposition to "step up for Women's equality" West Coast LEAF, a BC organization dedicated to promoting women’s equality through the law, along with a long list of endorsing BC organizations, have called on the BC government and the official opposition to step up for ...
 Read More

 Ombudsperson office denied request for systemic investigation into inaccessibility at BC’s welfare ministry For Immediate Release | BCPIAC In a decision dated June 23, 2015, then Ombudsperson, Kim Carter, denied the request of nine social service agencies from across the province for a systemic investigation into service reductions at the ...
 Read More

-BC Residents Living in Poverty Deserve Accountability May 29, 2015 On May 12, 2015 BCPIAC filed a complaint to the BC Ombudsperson on behalf of nine community service agencies across the province, based on evidence that some of BC’s most vulnerable people are being denied access to basic welfare services ...
+BC Residents Living in Poverty Deserve Accountability On May 12, 2015 BCPIAC filed a complaint to the BC Ombudsperson on behalf of nine community service agencies across the province, based on evidence that some of BC’s most vulnerable people are being denied access to basic welfare services.
+Fourteen Ministry offices ...
 Read More